aspiringsecurity/Medical-Counselor/README.md

 - Chainlink and Magic SDK Medication Log dapp module

+- Please visit demos at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG

+ ## Visa B2B infrastructure

-- We are utilizing Chainlink VRF as follows:
+We are utilizing Chainlink VRF and Visa B2B infrastructure as follows:

-Medical Counselling Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
-The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the medical consulting bill.
+- Medical Counselling Bill Generation : We are utilizing Chainlink Mix to work with Chainlink smart contracts.
+The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the medical consulting bill and payments using Visa B2B infrastructure.

-Parametric Insurance Solution for patients with special needs.
+- Parametric Insurance Solution for patients with special needs and payment using Visa B2B infrastructure.
 We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
 Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

+- Interoperability with Visa Payment infrastructure, Ethereum and Filecoin eco-system.

+Please visit demos at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG

 # Supporting Web3 Eco-system Tools and Modules

-- Interoperability with Visa Payment infrastructure, Ethereum and Filecoin eco-system.

 Polkadot - Polkadot Analytics and Visualization Tool: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/dot-analytics%20tooling
 Please visit demo at https://drive.google.com/drive/u/3/folders/12XyhbqvGHfTZPl_zbc9fO_rJUNvmIQHG